South Koreans cast their ballots in close-fought, divisive presidential election

 The Democratic Party’s Lee is a former governor of Gyeonggi province, the country’s most populous, and built his persona as a troubleshooter and the first governor to offer coronavirus cash aid.
 Lee, who once said he aspired to be a “successful Bernie Sanders,” is known for leftist economic policies, including his universal basic income proposal.

-Yoon, formerly the country’s top prosecutor, helped convict previous president Park in her impeachment trial, and has built his brand as an aggressive anti-corruption prosecutor.
+Yoon, formerly the country’s top prosecutor, helped convict Park in her impeachment trial and has built his brand as an aggressive anti-corruption prosecutor.
 The nominee of the conservative People Power Party has proposed deregulation and a more hard-line approach to North Korea and China.

-The economy and the soaring housing prices are the top two issues for voters this election, polls show.
-Housing prices rose to all-time high during the term of outgoing President Moon Jae-in.
+The economy and soaring housing prices are the top two issues for voters this election, polls show.
+Housing prices rose to an all-time high during the term of outgoing President Moon Jae-in.
 On Wednesday, several voters said they wanted to make sure there is a change in government because they are disappointed in the president’s record on housing.

-Voters were divided on who has the best personal and professional credentials to solve South Korea’s growing inequality, noting the stark difference in personal backgrounds of both candidates: Lee, worked his way up from a child laborer to a presidential nominee, and Yoon is the son of an affluent family and longtime prosecutor.
+Voters were divided on who has the best personal and professional credentials to solve South Korea’s growing inequality, noting the stark difference in personal backgrounds of both candidates: Lee worked his way up from a child laborer, and Yoon is the son of an affluent family and longtime prosecutor.

-Choi Myung-soo, 88 and born and raised in the southeastern city of Busan, said on Wednesday his choice is the conservative candidate because the former prosecutor will “get rid of thieves” in the political establishment that he believes have neglected the public’s economic woes.
+Choi Myung-soo, 88 and born and raised in the southeastern city of Busan, said on Wednesday his choice is the conservative candidate because the former prosecutor will “get rid of thieves” in the political establishment that he says have neglected the public’s economic woes.

-But others said they wanted to see an experienced politician run the government, compared to Yoon, a first-time politician who has been criticized for his gaffes on the campaign trail.
+But others said they wanted to see an experienced politician run the government, as opposed to Yoon, a first-timer who has been criticized for his gaffes on the campaign trail.

 “I did worry about whom to support because I am worried about how unaffordable housing has become, which is especially concerning for someone like me because I have a child,” said Park Hyun-jung, 39, who came with her daughter to vote on Wednesday in Seongnam City, where Lee served as mayor.